Newsletter January 2025

 Car trouble is bound to happen when you travel the roads of Madagascar with all the put holes and big bumbs.

 We spend our Christmas and New Year in Mantasoa.
-A wonderful place in the area of Antananarivo… ‘only’ 16 hours drive from home.
+A wonderful place in the area of Antananarivo… ‘Only’ 16 hours drive from home.
 Naturally you check all the fluids in the car and whether all visible part are still tight.
-The car did just fine and we had a lovely holiday in Mantasoa.
+The car did just fine, and we had a lovely holiday in Mantasoa.

 On our way again and finally after 15 hours we reached our favourite stopover, Ranomafana.
 Just a short break of a few days among some nice people is lovely.
 I wish!
 The radiator started leaking again.
 This time we do the repairs ourselves.
 Epoxy-glue is your friend when you own a car on Madagascar.

 I decided to see it as a hobby… That way it is less annoying.
-Also, it gives an opportunity to learn the traits of mechanics which is useful for a missionary.
+Also, it gives an opportunity to learn the traits of mechanics, which is useful for a missionary.
 Likewise, plumber, electrician, carpenter, road worker and what not.

 Trip to Maroamboka